aviscout/scout-berry/README.md

 ## Project Overview

 Scout Berry integrates avalanche beacon detection with DJI Payload SDK (PSDK) for autonomous drone rescue operations.
-The system reads beacon signals from GPIO pins on a Raspberry Pi and transmits the data to a Mavic 3 drone via PSDK.
+The system reads beacon signals from GPIO pins on a Raspberry Pi and transmits the data to a Mavic 3 Enterprise drone via PSDK.

+## Quick Start for Developers

+**New to the project?** Start here:

+1. **[PSDK Setup Guide](PSDK_SETUP_GUIDE.md)** - Complete step-by-step instructions for:
+   - Enabling PSDK mode on the drone using DJI Assistant 2
+   - Verifying hardware connections
+   - Testing initial communication
+   - Troubleshooting common issues

+2. **Hardware Setup**: Ensure your Mavic 3 Enterprise drone has PSDK mode enabled (see guide above)

+3. **Build & Deploy**: Follow the build instructions below

 ## Components